TPapiernik/Module_16_Challenge/README.md

 There are some false positives such as 'mishits', 'pushit', 'butits', French language reviews using the word 'petits', and Brand Names (either properly or improperly spelled) like 'Matsushita', or 'Bostitsch' (sic).
-More work could be done to derive more variants of profane words made up of known common spelling variations and punctuation character substitution to find more profane reviews, and false positives could be reduced by compiling a whitelist of brand names and benign words which themselves innocently contain spellings of profane words (e.g. ).
+More work could be done to derive more variants of profane words made up of known common spelling variations and punctuation character substitution to find more profane reviews, and false positives could be reduced by compiling a whitelist of brand names and benign words which themselves innocently contain spellings of profane words (e.g. 'analysis').

 'Piss' is the most-frequently appearing profane word among the seven searched for, and most-often appears with its intended pejorative sense and not as part of a false-positive making up some other word.
 In the absence of other more comprehensive means of analysis, a 'piss' check could be a way to quickly find